Asterism 天桴 Tiānfú – Celestial Drumstick

 Asterism Tianfu – Celestial Drumstick

-The ninth Chinese lunar mansion is named 牛宿 Niu Su, “Ox Mansion.”
-It is the second of the seven mansions of the Black Tortoise of the North.
+The 9th Chinese lunar mansion is named 牛宿 Niu Su, “Ox Mansion.”
+It is the 2nd of the 7 mansions of the Black Tortoise of the North.

 20002050IAUIAUChineseOrb